Impact factor: 5.150*

 Free e-cigarette supplements

-Our latest Open Access supplement funded by the State and Community Tobacco Control Research Initiative (SCTC) in the USA addresses the marketing, use and impact of electronic nicotine delivery systems, investigates the impact of price on user demand, and discusses the need for regulatory action.
+An open access supplement funded by the State and Community Tobacco Control Research Initiative (SCTC) in the USA addresses the marketing, use and impact of electronic nicotine delivery systems, investigates the impact of price on user demand, and discusses the need for regulatory action.